Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Properties of ideal triangulations

 (I) \textit{By trivial isotopies of disc types in the appropriate ideal tetrahedra, we may assume that any pair of triangular disc types }$E,$\textit{ }$E^{\prime}\subset$\textit{ }$f(S)$\textit{ which are contained in the same }$D_{i}$\textit{ they do not intersect between them. }

-Assumption (I) implies that a triangular disc type and a quadrilateral one, belonging in $f(S),$ may intersect in some tetrahedra.
-By the construction of $S_{1}=f(S),$ on each tetrahedron of $\mathcal{D}$ they are induced at most two disc types.
+Assumption (I) implies that a triangular disc type and a quadrilateral one belonging to $f(S),$ may intersect in some tetrahedra.
+Recall also that, by the construction of $f(S),$ on each tetrahedron of $\mathcal{D}$ they are induced at most two disc types.
 These disc types are possibly of quadrilateral type only within $D_{1}.$